It might be an accident. It might not be obvious. It might not be “standard practice” in the establishment.

 It doesn’t matter if the neglect was intentional or not…

 When a loved one enters a nursing home in the U.S. you are entitled to believe that they are safe and will receive a reasonable level of care.
+With Epping Gardens palliative care, you can expect a caring and supportive environment that promotes supported independence and aims to keep guests physically and mentally active, eating well, staying connected and having access to a high standard of clinical care.

 When these standards are not met, you can claim for losses through the legal system – whether or not the neglect was intentional.